 What is happening with the downtown hospital?

-Some have been asking why the former Palomar Medical Center in downtown Escondido has not been used to treat COVID-19 patients.
-It currently functions as a lab, acute rehabilitation unit and behavioral health unit.
 The response to the COVID-19 pandemic is coordinated on a regional level by the County of San Diego Health Department under the direction of the State of California following guidelines established by the Centers for Disease Control.
 The response team also includes local hospital systems, including Palomar Health.
 The response team has determined the best location for the Federal Medical Station (FMS) is the top two floors of Palomar Medical Center Escondido for various reasons.
 Palomar Health has been working diligently to prepare the downtown Escondido facility in the event the response team determines additional bed spaces are necessary beyond the FMS.

 Does Palomar Health have enough ventilators?